 - 12 ounces spaghetti or tagliatelle

-- 1 (14-ounce) can chickpeas, rinsed and drained reserve ¼ cup of aquafaba, the liquid from the can – use 2 for the sauce plus more if you want it thicker
+- 1 (14-ounce) can chickpeas, rinsed and drained with ¼ cup of the liquid from the can (aquafaba) reserved

 - 1 Tbsp. chopped fresh rosemary